srid/tailwind-haskell/README.md

 ## How to use as Haskell dependency via Nix

-`pkgs.haskellPackages.tailwind` already wraps the necessary runtime dependencies (tailwind with plugins).
-You may use it along with a static which library like [which](https://github.com/obsidiansystems/which).
+[`pkgs.haskellPackages.tailwind`](https://nixpkgs.haskell.page/p/tailwind) already wraps the necessary runtime dependencies (tailwind with plugins).
+You may use it along with [the static `which` library](https://github.com/obsidiansystems/which).

 ## Use cases

-This package is used in [Emanote](https://github.com/EmaApps/emanote) to compile the CSS file on the generated website, as well as in other [Ema apps](https://github.com/EmaApps).
+This package is used in [Emanote](https://github.com/srid/emanote) to compile the CSS file on the generated website, as well as in other [Ema apps](https://github.com/EmaApps).